girliemac/girliemac.github.io/_posts/2016-08-16-developer-experience-matters.md

 There are more things I try to keep in mind for good DX-

-- Publish date should be included, especialy because a dev year is like a dog year, where things get outdated pretty quick.
+- Publish date should be included, especially because a dev year is like a dog year, where things get outdated pretty quick.
 - No pushy marketing- obnoxious "Sign up now!!!" buttons and popups annoy devs away.
 - Docs and tuts need to have good browsing experiences just like web pages.
 Always link to references and related pages.
 - Don't PDF everything.
 Docs and tuts for developers are not white papers.